YellowElephantHive/cpsc6030-seismic-analysis/README.md

 - Displays average magnitude for each event type within the active time range.
 - Bar colors match the type-filter color scheme.
 - Labels are horizontal for improved readability.
-- Clicking a bar:
-  - Filters the entire visualization to that event type.
-  - Clicking again resets to all types.
+- Previously used for event‑type filtering, now functions only as a descriptive summary.
+- No longer triggers filtering of the map.

 ---